Dimagreg/EasyOnlineClasses/README.md

 If the valid Google Meet or Zoom link is found and also respecting the schedule*, the bot will connect to the online lesson.

 1. In case it is a Google Meet link the user is not required to pass the login once again due to existing cookies in the session.
-The bot will turn off the microphone and the camera and will ask the user with following message box:
+The bot will turn off the microphone, the camera and will ask the user with the following message box:

 ![info3](infobox/info3.PNG)